 FHWA Statewide Planning and Research (SPR)/MassDOT Local Match - As in the case of 3C PL funds, FHWA provides SPR funds to OTP according to a distribution formula.
 OTP uses these funds to carry out planning and research projects throughout the state.
 This UPWP contains only SPR projects that will be conducted in the Boston Region MPO area.
 However, OTP provides a complete listing of how these funds are distributed statewide in a document called the SPR Transportation Planning Work Program.
-SPR funds in the amount of \$xxx,xxx (including \$xxx,xxx in state matching funds) are programmed in this UPWP for projects to be conducted by MPO staff.
+SPR funds in the amount of \$410,000 (including \$82,000 in state matching funds) are programmed in this UPWP for projects to be conducted by MPO staff.
 The MPO's role is to approve the use of MPO staff for projects in this category and to make recommendations on work scopes for implementing them.
 The MPO's role in these projects is crucial to the 3C process because it provides an opportunity to coordinate projects with other, related transportation work efforts that may be planned for the same area.

 FTA/MassDOT and MAPC Local Match - FTA provides 3C planning funds for transit projects to MPOs under Section 5303 of the Federal Transit Act.
 These funds require a local match, are distributed according to an allocation formula, and are administered by MassDOT.
-The allocation in this UPWP, including the total local match for FFY 2013, is \$x,xxx,xxx for projects to be conducted by MPO staff, MassDOT, and MAPC on behalf of the MPO.
-As is the case for FHWA 3C PL funds, the MPO votes on both the use of these funds and the use of MPO staff on projects in this category
+The FFY 2013 FTA allocation, including a total local match for FFY 2013, is \$2,134,300.
+The total amount programmed in this UPWP for projects to be conducted by MPO staff, MassDOT, and MAPC on behalf of the MPO is \$1,822,620.
+As is the case for FHWA 3C PL funds, the MPO votes on both the use of these funds and the use of MPO staff on projects in this category.

-MBTA - The MBTA provides \$xxx,xxx in funding for this UPWP for transit projects to be conducted by MPO staff.
+MBTA - The MBTA provides \$416,320 in funding for this UPWP for transit projects to be conducted by MPO staff.
 As is the case of the SPR funds described above, the MPO's role is to approve the use of MPO staff time for these projects and to make recommendations on the work scopes for implementing them.

-MassDOT - Funds in the amount of \$xxx,xxx for MassDOT projects are included this UPWP.
+MassDOT - Funds in the amount of \$465,500 for MassDOT projects are included this UPWP.
 The Immediate Needs Bill and other bond bills will continue to provide the funding for the work to be conducted during FFY 2013.

-Other - This UPWP also includes \$xx,xxx in funding provided by Massport and ?? for work being conducted by MPO staff on its behalf.
+Other - This UPWP also includes \$50,000 in funding provided by Massport for work being conducted by MPO staff on its behalf.
 The MPO's role is to vote on the use of MPO staff time for these projects and to make recommendations on the work scopes for implementing them.